 and checkResult

 .
-If your output fields differ, you'll need to adjust the following code:
+If your output fields differ, you'll need to modify this code:

 const { code, checkResult } = responseData.data.outputs;